zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   > set CLASSPATH=classes;%CLASSPATH%

+Your CLASSPATH should also include Ice.jar and Freeze.jar, as per the Release Notes instructions.

 To run a demo, open a command window, change to the desired demo directory, and enter the following command to run the server: